Critical and multicritical Lee-Yang fixed points in the local potential approximation

 The improvements suggested above would certainly answer the question on whether the predictions for Lee-Yang in low dimensions, e.g.\ for $\D_\vph$ and $\D_{\vph^3}$, could be improved.
 In particular it would be nice to be able to get better results for the scaling dimensions of $\vph^m$, which is of course the ultimate goal of any method.
 However, the most pressing question raised by our work is without doubt the one about the nonperturbative fixed points.

-Are the ``$i\vphi^{2n+1}_{\text{bis}}$" fixed points, and their annihilation with the $i\vphi^{2n+1}$ ones, a spurious result of the LPA', or are they a genuine nonperturbative feature brought to light by the FRG?
-The second option would probably be the most exciting, as it would be a nice case of truly nonperturbative physics, unforeseeable with perturbative methods, and it would force us to completely rethink about the Ginzburg-Landau description of the minimal models $\cM(2,2n+3)$.
+Are the ``$i\vphi^{2n+1}_{\text{bis}}$" fixed points, and their annihilation with the $i\vphi^{2n+1}$ ones, a spurious result of the LPA', or are they a genuine nonperturbative feature brought to light by the FRG?\footnote{We notice that a annihilations of perturbative fixed points with unexpected nonperturbative fixed points have been observed before within the FRG, for example in the $O(N)$ model at large $N$ \cite{Yabunaka:2017uox,Yabunaka:2018mju,Yabunaka:2021fow}.} The second option would probably be the most exciting, as it would be a nice case of truly nonperturbative physics, unforeseeable with perturbative methods, and it would force us to completely rethink about the Ginzburg-Landau description of the minimal models $\cM(2,2n+3)$.
 However, at present we lack any interpretation for the fact that an infinite series of fixed points seems to emerge from the Lee-Yang CFT just below $d=d_0$, i.e.\ the dimension at which it has $\Delta_\vph=0$.
 The mechanism could have similarities to how the $\phi_{1,3}$-perturbed unitary minimal models emerge from the restricted sine-Gordon model \cite{LeClair:1989wy,Smirnov:1990vm} (see also \cite{Mussardo:2020rxh} for a clear exposition), but in noninteger dimension, and without the power of 2d CFTs and integrability, it is hard to make sense of it.
 About the annihilation, it should also be said that since we are dealing with a complex potential from the start, it is not obvious that complex solutions for $h(\vph)$ should be discarded: what they would really imply, in the full system including both $u(\vph)$ and $h(\vph)$ is that what we mean by real and imaginary part gets mixed up.
 However, given the transformation properties of $u(\vph)$ and $h(\vph)$ under $\vph\to-\vph$, this would also imply an explicit breaking of $\cP\cT$ invariance when $d<d_0$, which currently seems at odds with the properties of $\cM(2,2n+3)$.